What is Tool Assessor?

 How you can use Tool Assessor

-- read profiles of analytical tools - there are currently 14 tool profiles, and the list will grow
+- read profiles of analytical tools, and the list will grow

 - use the search function - identify tools that meet particular needs